Spelldrifter/NeuralNet-Language-Translation/README.md

 # NeuralNet-Language-Translation
-This project is an exploration into the realm of neural network machine translatio
+This project is an exploration into the realm of neural network machine translation.
+We train a sequence to sequence model on a dataset of English and French sentences with the goal of translating new sentences from English to French.
+To expedite the training proc